awsdocs/aws-iot-docs/developerguide/https-rule-action.md

 When you create an AWS IoT rule with this action, you must specify the following information:

 `url`
 The HTTPS endpoint where the message is sent using the HTTP POST method\.
-If you use an IP address in place of a host name, it must be an IPv4 address\.
+If you use an IP address in place of a hostname, it must be an IPv4 address\.
 IPv6 addresses are not supported\.
 Supports substitution templates: Yes

 `confirmationUrl`